AleG94/ethereum-events/README.md

 ## Notes

 The `chunkSize` option lets you customize how many blocks to query for events at a time.
-This is useful when the start block is far behind the current latest block and many blocks have to be fetched in order to get up to date.\
+This is useful when the start block is far behind the current latest block and many blocks have to be fetched to get up to date.\
-Having a higher *chunkSize* is more performant but it may cause a failure in the calls to your provider if too many events are retreived in the same request so the optimal value heavily depends on how many events your contracts emit.
+Having a higher *chunkSize* is more performant but it may cause a failure in the calls to your provider if too many events are retrieved in the same request so the optimal value heavily depends on how many events your contracts emit.

-The `concurrency` option lets you customize how many concurrent requests can be sent to your web3 provider so that you can avoid being rate limited.
+The `concurrency` option lets you customize how many concurrent requests can be made to your web3 provider so that you can avoid being rate limited.

 [circleci-image]: https://circleci.com/gh/AleG94/ethereum-events.svg?style=svg